hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

    .. _idp_page:
    .. figure:: mfa_quickstart/idp_page.PNG
       :alt: idp_page
-   If you are already connected to the internal network then you will asked to only set the SSH certificates with the MFA of your choice, e.g, via a code sent to your registered phone, or an authenticator app:
+   If you are already connected to the internal network then you will be asked to only set the SSH certificates with the MFA of your choice, e.g, via a code sent to your registered phone, or an authenticator app: